tjumyk/RMA/README.md

 # RMA
 A Recurrent Model for Collective Entity Linking with Adaptive Features

+Sorry, we have not cleaned the code here, which is a very dirty version we (had to) worked on.
+Some of the code is redundant, irrelevant or misleading.

-Sorry, we are still cleaning the code for this paper.
-If you are interested in some technical details ahead of the release of our code, please contact the authors directly.
+If you have any questions, please open issues here or contact the authors directly.